Reading and Phonics

 The teachers read to the children too, so the children get to know all sorts of stories, poetry and information books.
 They learn many more words this way and it also helps them with their writing.

-Once children exit the Read, Write, Inc programme, spelling is taught as a separate session using the Liverpool Spelling Plans to guide our planning and to ensure coverage of the statutory requirements for each year group.
+Once children exit the Read, Write, Inc programme, spelling is taught as a separate session using the Read, Write, Inc Spelling Programme.

 Love Reading for Kids is a website which gives you age and interest-specific book recommendations.
 You can even download sample extracts!